MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 - `clip-path` feature is only supported for static images.
 - `trim-path` animation is not supported.
 - morphing animations are not supported for paths with stroke.
+- usage of path opacity is limited

    - `drawImage` with alpha is not supported if the image contains overlapping paths.
+   - images with global alpha(`android:alpha` attribute of `vector` element) and overlapping paths are not supported.
+   - Beware that using `android:fillColor` and `android:strokeColor` attributes on the same path leads to overlapping paths.

 - `radial` and `sweep` gradient types are not supported.
 - `tint`, `tintMode` and `autoMirrored` features are not supported.
 - `trimPath` feature is not supported.